Lifting up Asian American voices and honoring the stories of all people to transform GA schools.

 After reading Time Magazine’s ”A ‘History of Exclusion, of Erasure, of Invisibility.’
 Why the Asian-American Story Is Missing From Many U.S. Classrooms,” which included an interview with Sohyun, a Kennesaw State University teacher educator and fellow Georgian parent, Weonhee immediately emailed Sohyun.
 Sohyun, who had been dedicating her career to ethnic studies, responded within hours.
 In the next twenty-four hours, numerous emails were exchanged and a virtual meeting was scheduled.
 From there, something incredible happened.

-In partnership with Asian Americans Advancing Justice-Atlanta (AAAJ-Atlanta), Weonhee hosted a town hall meeting on May 25th, 2021 featuring Dr. Sohyun An, Dr. Eric Suh, and AAAJ-Atlanta.
+In partnership with Asian Americans Advancing Justice-Atlanta (AAAJ-Atlanta), Weonhee hosted a town hall meeting on May 25th, 2021 featuring Dr. Sohyun An, Dr. Chris Suh, and AAAJ-Atlanta.

 A steering committee of Asian American parents, community members, educators and allies formed to take steps towards transforming the current GA K-12 US History and Social Studies standards.